jvaug/jvaug.github.io/_posts/2021-02-11-Bernie-Data-Exercise.md

 **Rate Over Time**

 I started with a quick visualization with just contributions over time and was able to detect major political milestones (Super Tuesday, the March 15th debate) just based on the changes in donation volume.
-I built this second graph in hopes that I'd maybe be able to see those events on a state by state level (primaries/campaign stops).
+I built this second graph in hopes that I'd be able to see those events on a state by state level (primaries/campaign stops).
 Definitely some work to be done here to make that hope viable.